Coen brothers

-The brothers write, direct and produce their films jointly, although until The Ladykillers (2004) Joel received sole credit for directing and Ethan for producing.
-They often alternate top billing for their screenplays while sharing editing credits under an alias, Roderick and Reginald Jaynes.
-They have been nominated for 13 Academy Awards together, and individually for one award each, winning Best Original Screenplay for Fargo and Best Picture, Best Director, and Best Adapted Screenplay for No Country for Old Men.
-The duo also won the Palme d'Or for Barton Fink.
+The brothers generally write, direct and produce their films jointly, although due to DGA regulations, Joel received sole directing credit while Ethan received sole production credit until The Ladykillers (2004), from which point on they would be credited together as directors and producers; they also shared editing credits under the alias Roderick Jaynes.
+The duo started directing separately in the 2020s, beginning with Joel's The Tragedy of Macbeth (2021) and Ethan's Jerry Lee Lewis: Trouble in Mind (2022) and Drive-Away Dolls (2024).
+They have been nominated for 13 Academy Awards together, plus one individual nomination for each, sharing wins for Best Original Screenplay for Fargo, and Best Picture, Best Director and Best Adapted Screenplay for No Country for Old Men.
+Barton Fink won the Palme d'Or at the 1991 Cannes Film Festival.

-The Coens have written a number of films they did not direct, including Angelina Jolie's biographical war drama Unbroken (2014), Steven Spielberg's historical cold war film Bridge of Spies (2015), and lesser-known, commercially unsuccessful comedies such as Crimewave (1985), The Naked Man (1998), and Gambit (2012).
-Ethan is also a writer of short stories, theater, and poetry.
+The Coens have written films for other directors, including Sam Raimi's Crimewave (1985), Angelina Jolie's World War II biopic Unbroken (2014) and Steven Spielberg's Cold War drama Bridge of Spies (2015).
+They produced Terry Zwigoff's Bad Santa (2003) and John Turturro's Romance and Cigarettes (2005).
+Ethan is also a writer of short stories, theater and poetry.

+No Country for Old Men, A Serious Man and Inside Llewyn Davis were included on the BBC's 2016 poll of the greatest films since 2000.
+In 1998, the American Film Institute ranked Fargo among the 100 greatest American movies.
 They are known for their distinctive stylistic trademarks including genre hybridity.
-No Country for Old Men, A Serious Man and Inside Llewyn Davis have been ranked in the BBC's 2016 poll of the greatest motion pictures since 2000.
-In 1998, the American Film Institute (AFI) ranked Fargo among the 100 greatest American movies ever made.
+Richard Corliss wrote of the Coens: "Dexterously flipping and reheating old movie genres like so many pancakes, they serve them up fresh, not with syrup but with a coating of comic arsenic."